MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/identity-and-access-management.md

 - There are privileged operation such as creating service principal, registering application in Azure AD, and procuring and handling certificates or wildcard certificates that require special permissions.
 Plan appropriately for users who will be handling such requests.

-- If organizations have scenarios where the application using integrated Windows authentication needs to be accessed remotely through Azure AD, then consider a design for [Azure AD application proxy](https://docs.microsoft.com/azure/active-directory/manage-apps/application-proxy).
+- If organizations have scenarios where the application using integrated Windows authentication needs to be accessed remotely through Azure AD, then consider a design for [Azure AD Application Proxy](https://docs.microsoft.com/azure/active-directory/manage-apps/application-proxy).

 - There is a difference between Azure AD and Azure AD Domain Services.
 Evaluate your application needs and understand and document the authentication provider that each one will be using.
 Plan accordingly for all applications.